Python (missile): I-Derby ER

 In June 2015, Rafael confirmed the existence of the I-Derby-ER, an extended range version of the Derby that increases range to 54 nmi, after a "Python 6" version based on an air-launched Stunner missile was abandoned.
 To achieve greater range, a dual-pulse solid rocket motor is added, where the secondary pulse of energy as the missile nears the target extends flight time.
 It also combines the seeker and fuse into an integrated sensor and fusing system to make room for the new motor.

 In May 2019, it was reported that India was planning to arm its Sukhoi Su-30MKI fighters with I-Derby ER missiles to replace its R-77 missiles.
-Previously, in 2018, it had already been selected for Indian Air Force's HAL Tejas fighter.
+Previously, in 2018, it had already been selected for the Indian Air Force's HAL Tejas fighter.

 SPYDER

-The SPYDER (Surface-to-air PYthon and DERby) is an advanced ground based anti-aircraft missile system developed by Rafael that uses surface-to-air versions of the Python-5 and Derby missiles.
+The SPYDER (Surface-to-air PYthon and DERby) is an advanced ground-based anti-aircraft missile system developed by Rafael that uses surface-to-air versions of the Python-5 and Derby missiles.